collaborativebioinformatics/SpikeVarTykeVar/README.md

     samtools view -bS --no-PG - > mod.chr22.bam
 ```

-Now that we have the alignments for modified reads, we then remove the old alignments with the same ids of modified reads in the original bam, then insert the new alignments of modified reads back to this bam.
+Now that we have the alignments for modified reads, we then remove the old alignments with the same IDs of modified reads in the original bam, then insert the new alignments of modified reads back to this bam.
 The `--primary` argument here is to ensure we only keep primary alignments in the final bam.

 ```
 python filter_merge_bam.py -b chr22.HG002_hs37d5_ONT-UL_GIAB_20200122.phased.bam \